-Join Bryan O'Neil Hughes for an in-depth discussion in this video Understanding the basics of the Develop module, part of Working with Raw-Format Photos in Lightroom 5 and Photoshop CC (2013).
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Understanding the basics of the Develop module, part of Lightroom 5 and Photoshop: Working with Raw Photos (2013).

 We're going to take this image of the car here and we're going to work that through the basic module in develop.
 And in order to get into develop I can either click on develop, or I can hit Option + Cmd or Alt + 2.
 And that's going to pop me over here.
 Now I like to get rid of my preset view over here and I've clicked on that little triangle.
 Just so I'm only seeing my image, I want to really focus on what I am working on.
 In any other triangle on the side of the screen can dismiss the interface and I want to talk about a couple of the tools that we have here.

 The first one is Crop if I toggle the O key I'll see a variety of different overlays.
 Usually like something like rule of thirds here.
 And I've got the ability to straighten this to constrain myself to a particular aspect ratio.
 I could select my own custom crop, I have a lot of control.
 But the thing to note here, as with anything in Light Room.
 Is that when I've committed a crop, that's not permanent.
 I can always go back and return to my original image.
 This is all non-destructive.